-One year my husband, Eddie, told me to book just he and I on a trip wherever I wanted.
+For vacation one year, my husband, Eddie, told me to book just us on a trip wherever I wanted.
 It would be only our second trip with no friends or family in almost 20 years.
 Thinking I would book Hawaii or London, he was surprised when I booked us on an adventure trip to gorgeous Jackson Hole, Wyoming.

-The shops are very artsy and pricey; I never would have guessed that Jackson Hole was so cosmopolitan.
+The shops are very artsy and pricey; I would never have guessed that Jackson Hole, Wyoming was so cosmopolitan.
 An antler light fixture we saw was around was $4,000.
-Though we did not partake, taking a ride in a stagecoach around town looked like a lot of fun.
+Though we did not partake, taking a ride on a stagecoach around town looked like a lot of fun.

-The Four Seasons Resort, Jackson Hole
+The Four Seasons Resort

-The Four Seasons is up the hill from a ski complex and in the summer months, the lifts double as bike lifts for mountain biking adventure trails.
+The Four Seasons is up the hill from a ski complex, and in the summer months, the lifts double as bike lifts for mountain biking adventure trails.
 A restaurant sits at the top of the mountain for your convenience.

-Day Tripping to Yellowstone National Park
+A Visit to Yellowstone National Park

-Every time we encountered a buffalo I had to stop and take 100 pictures, which was not sitting well Eddie after the first or tenth time.
+Every time we encountered a buffalo, I had to stop and take 100 pictures, which was not sitting well Eddie after the first or tenth time.
 The fresh mountain air was a bonus!

 Bucket List Check: Old Faithful